jedislight/Shockball/README.md

 * Run now has root growth (IE runspeed == 1, 1.4, 1.7)
 * In flight balls now do line segment collision to prevent tunneling
 * Python 3.X
+* Populate Readme with actual description of use and simulation rules